 With 35 people attending the authors were invited to answer the following question:

 What makes a very busy researcher decide to add more to their already full plate and write a book?
-Certainly it can't be the dreams of being able to retire on the royalties of best sellers like JK Rowling so why do they do it?
-To read their answers see the ILWS Blog

 The Institute was well-represented at the Sustainable Economic Growth for Regional Australia (SEGRA) conference hosted by CSU at its Bathurst campus Tuesday October 20 to Thursday October 22.